After a multitude of tests, I came up with the best beginner road bike. If you’re in a hurry, my recommendation is the Schwinn Fastback AL Claris.

 The company rightfully earned its place as the industry leader, and you’ll find its bikes on every list for the best bikes around.

 The Schwinn Fastback was designed with beginners in mind.
-It features a lightweight aluminum frame that you can easily maneuver without tiring your joints.
+It features a lightweight aluminium frame that you can easily maneuver without tiring your joints.
 The material is also rust-resistant, so you can ride it in the rain all you want.

 The Fastback comes fully equipped with Claris shifters and a Shimano 16-speed drivetrain.
 Both promise high quality, durability, and reliability, and they deliver.
 Schwinn made sure to include every component of the highest quality.